RevealBi/Documentation/en/developer/java-sdk/using-the-server-sdk/providing-credentials-datasources.md

 The Server SDK allows you to pass in a set of credentials to be used when accessing the data source.

-The first step is to implement __IRVAuthenticationProvider__ and return the custom class as the first parameter to the __RevealEngineInitializer.initialize__ method.
+The first step is to implement __IRVAuthenticationProvider__ and then you need to set your custom class when initializing Reveal with the __RevealEngineInitializer.initialize__ method.
 For further details, refer to [Initializing Reveal](https://help.revealbi.io/en/developer/java-sdk/setup-configuration.html#step-3---initializing-reveal) in Java Setup and Configuration.
 To look to an actual implementation, please refer to the __RevealJerseyConfig__ class in the Spring sample or __WebAppListener__ in Tomcat-based samples in [GitHub](https://github.com/RevealBi/sdk-samples-java).